Vercelli

 The city is situated on the Sesia River in the plain of the Po River between Milan and Turin.
 It is an important centre for the cultivation of rice and is surrounded by rice paddies, which are flooded in the summer.
-The climate is typical of the Po Valley with cold, foggy winters (0.4 °C in January) and oppressive heat during the summer months (23.45 °C in July).
+The climate is typical of the Po Valley with cold, foggy winters (0.4 °C in January) and humid heat during the summer months (23.45 °C in July).
 Rainfall is most prevalent during the spring and autumn; thunderstorms are common in the summer.

-The languages spoken in Vercelli are Italian and Piedmontese; the variety of Piedmontese native to the city is called Varsleis.
+The languages spoken in Vercelli are Italian and Piedmontese; the variety of Piedmontese native to the city is called Varslèis.

 The world's first university funded by public money was established in Vercelli in 1228 (the seventh university founded in Italy), but was closed in 1372.
 Today it has a university of literature and philosophy as a part of the Università del Piemonte Orientale and a satellite campus of the Politecnico di Torino.